vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ## Add custom functions
 Finally, one of my favorite features of PowerShell is its ability to easily add custom functions, providing limitless possibilities for automation.

 To illustrate this, let's consider a function that I frequently use, especially when working on collaborative projects: deleting Git branches that match a specific pattern.

-Just to give you an example, a function that I find myself using very often specially when working on collaborative projects, is deleting git branches which name match a pattern.
 For instance, if I have multiple branches containing the word "hotfix" that I no longer need, I would like to delete them all at once.
 Here's an example function that automates this process:"

 ```ps1
 function delete-branches ($pattern) {